fiscal-institutions/fiscal-institutions.github.io/README.md

 **Coverage**

-The CifiD covers expert bodies with a legal monitoring mandate in thirty-nine countries, inlcuding legistalive changes to that mandate.
+The CifiD covers expert bodies with a legal monitoring mandate in thirty-nine countries, including legislative changes to that mandate.

 Australia | Czech Republic | Italy | Romania
 Austria | Denmark | Korea | Serbia